aayushkumar171/Syntecxhub_Amazon_Customer_Sentiment_Analysis/README.md

    ```bash
    pip install -r requirements.txt
    ```
-3. Open `notebooks/Project_2.ipynb` in Jupyter Notebook / JupyterLab and run the cells
+3. Open `notebooks/Amazon Customer Sentiment Analysis.ipynb` in Jupyter Notebook / JupyterLab and run the cells

 ## 📌 Notes
 - Update the raw data source path in the notebook if you re-run it with your own dataset.